taostat/taostats-docs/docs/Bittensor/chain-architecture/commit-reveal-30.md

 next:
   description: ''
 ---
-Commit Reveal 3.0 will launch in December 2024.
+Commit Reveal 3.0 launched in December 2024.

 # What is Commit Reveal?